bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

 ## Next Steps

-There are many additional resources on how to use cmake's features.
+Here are a few useful resources on how to use cmake's features.
-Here are a few useful

 * [CMake Tutorial Guide](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)
 * [Template for exporting a shared library with cmake](https://github.com/frobnitzem/lib0)